Device distribution

 • desktop devices

 For most QR-led campaigns, mobile traffic should dominate.
-If it does not, that is often worth investigating.
+When it does not, that is often worth a closer look.

-Device Distribution and Top Devices appear in the per-link Smart Link analytics view with the other charts.
+Device Distribution and Top Devices appear in the analytics view alongside the other charts.

 What Top Devices adds